-- 22. The steps and transactions that make up the arrangement are: - Companies A and B establish a limited partnership registered under the Limited Partnerships Act 2008 (the LP); - Companies A and B make equal contributions to the capital of the partnership and agree to each receive a 50% share of partnership profits and losses; - Profit Co sells its business operations to the LP at the open market value of those operations; - Company A and Profit Co apply the group company rules of subpart IC to their respective tax positions taken for income tax purposes; and - Company A and Company B return for income tax purposes a 50% share each of the LP's profits. - 23.
-The objective of the arrangement is for Company B to take a financial interest in the business of Profit Co. - 24.
-The tax effects of the arrangement are: - Profit Co no longer derives business income; - the LP derives business income; - the LP is transparent for tax purposes with Companies A and B each deriving 50% of the LP's income; - Company A can offset its share of LP income against its tax losses; and - Company A's ability to group tax losses with Profit Co under subpart IC is unaffected. - 25.
-These tax effects arise under the following specific provisions: - s CB 1 (Amounts derived from business) - subpart HG (Joint venturers, partners, and partnerships) - subpart IA (General rules for tax losses)
+- 29. The steps and transactions that make up the arrangement described at [11] are: - Companies A and B establish a limited partnership registered under the Limited Partnerships Act 2008 (the LP); - Companies A and B make equal contributions to the capital of the partnership and agree to each receiving a 50% share of partnership profits and losses; - Profit Co sells its business operations to the LP at the open market value of those operations; - Company A and Profit Co apply the group company rules of subpart IC to their respective tax positions taken for income tax purposes; and - Company A and Company B return for income tax purposes a 50% share each of the LP's profits. - 30.
+On the face of it, the arrangement serves the commercial purposes of Company B taking a financial interest in the business of Profit Co. - 31.
+The tax effects of the arrangement are: - Profit Co no longer derives business income; - the LP derives business income;

-- subpart IC (Grouping tax losses). - 26.
+- the LP is transparent for tax purposes with Companies A and B each deriving 50% of the LP's income; - Company A can offset its share of LP income against its tax losses; and - Company A's ability to group tax losses with Profit Co under subpart IC is unaffected. - 32.
+These tax effects arise under the following specific provisions: - s CB 1 (Amounts derived from business) - subpart HG (Joint venturers, partners, and partnerships) - subpart IA (General rules for tax losses) - subpart IC (Grouping tax losses). - 33.
 There may also be tax effects arising from the sale of the business (eg, depreciation recovered), although these are not of significance to the subsequent s BG 1 analysis.